hysds/metrics_extractor/README.md

 **Working on your first pull request?** See guide: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)
 -->

-[INSERT LINK TO YOUR CODE_OF_CONDUCT.md OR SHARE TEXT HERE]
 <!-- example link to CODE_OF_CONDUCT.md>
 For guidance on how to interact with our team, please see our code of conduct located at: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)
 -->

 <!-- ☝️ Replace with a text describing how people may contribute to your project, or link to your contribution guide directly ☝️ -->

-[INSERT LINK TO YOUR GOVERNANCE.md OR SHARE TEXT HERE]
 <!-- example link to GOVERNANCE.md>
 For guidance on our governance approach, including decision-making process and our various roles, please see our governance model at: [GOVERNANCE.md](GOVERNANCE.md)
 -->